Fact Sheets And Publications

 Both girls and boys need to know about major changes they will experience menstruation and nocturnal emissions (or wet dreams).

-• Girls need positive, detailed explanations of what to expect during menstruation, and how menstruation relates to pregnancy.
+• Girls may be curious about what to expect during menstruation, and how menstruation relates to pregnancy.
 Boys need reassurance that wet dreams are normal.

 Many children are concerned about masturbation.